milanderson/LMI-Capstone-2020/README.md

 # Open Policy Rule Matching

 ## Description
-This tools is intended to score a text's relative relevance to a fixed set of texts.
-The tool is intended for use by CMS.
+This tool is intended to score a text's relative relevance to a fixed set of texts.
+A working demo using CMS rules and comments is available at -----.

-## Data
-The provided data can be downloaded at [link](http://www.example linkis.org) -public comments on the CMS's proposed rule changes -The proposed rules changes
--Metadata giving each comments appropriate labels

 ## Usage

+## Example Project
+- Example data can be downloaded using 'python Examples/Utils/CMSScraper.py CMS-1701-P'